jberet/jberet-user-guide/set_up_jberet/README.md

 ```

 ###Configure JBeret in Java SE
 When running standalone JBeret in Java SE environment, it is configured through `jberet.properties` file.
-If this file is not present, various defaults will apply as explained in next sections.
+If this file is not present in the application classpath, various defaults will apply as explained in next sections.

-####Configure JBeret Job Repository in Java SE
+####5 Types of JBeret Job Repository
-Currently 3 types of job repository are supported:
+Currently 4 types of job repository are supported:
 * **`in-memory`**: Batch job data is kept in-memory and will disappear when the JVM exits. `in-memory` job repository will be used if `jberet.properties` is not present, or `job-repository-type` is set to `in-memory` in `jberet-properties`.

 * **`jdbc`**: batch job data is saved to a relational database through JDBC.
 In JBeret standalone Java SE distribution, `job-repository-type` is set to `jdbc` in `jberet.properties`.
 JBeret contains JDBC DDL scripts for the following common database products, and other unlisted RDBMS can also be supported if appropriate DDL script is provided: